 I made a watercolor app for Muy using Godot and Claude, available on the App Store.

-This is an interactive drum machine I created using Claude.
+This is an interactive drum machine I created using Claude Code.
 Rather than relying on samples, it generates drums using realtime FM synthesis.
 The sequencer is programmable and is designed to be accessible to kids.

 I ran a toy company called Famous OTO that made premium cardboard playhouses for kids — 100% recyclable and manufactured in the USA.
+The philosophy was simple: set the scene and get out of the way.
+Design something vivid enough to spark the imagination, then let the child take over.
 The prints were designed by me and printed in Pennsylvania using top-quality lithographic techniques.
 The line included two full-size models, an ice cream truck and a taco truck, plus a cat-sized range featuring a miniature ice cream truck and a Brooklyn brownstone complete with a tiny French restaurant.
-The products were featured in New York Magazine, Crain's Business, and won an Award of Excellence from Communication Arts.
+The products were featured in New York Magazine and Crain's Business, and won an Award of Excellence from Communication Arts.

 Pistachios was the director name I worked under for motion graphics from 2006 to 2016, combining experimental 2D, 3D, and mixed-media animation.
 I was represented by Blacklist in NYC and worked with some of the world's leading agencies and brands across broadcast, digital, and branded content.
 My work won several international awards, including Gold and Silver at Promax/BDA.